-Kind Space is committed to providing Ottawa – located on unceded Algonquin territory, accessible resources, events, social, and educational programming to celebrate and support people of all sexual orientations, gender identities and expressions.
+Kind Space is a community centre in Ottawa – unceded Algonquin territory – that offers resources, events, social and educational programming.
+Our work celebrates, supports, and prioritizes oppressed sexual orientations, gender identities, and expressions.

 We give people a physical place where they can just be.
 That’s all.
 Just be.
 No pressure.
 No expectations.
 No demands, obligations, responsibilities.
 Whoever they are – even if they don’t fully understand who they are.

 We give people personal and peer support to understand and inhabit their particular identities with confidence and courage, whatever kind of identity it is.
 We often do so when these people experience emotional crises and are most vulnerable physically and mentally.

 We give people a range of information and resources they can use to help themselves or others appreciate and be who they truly are.

 We support not only people who are right next to us, but also those who are far away.
 We bridge this distance digitally, engaging people through social media, comforting and encouraging them through online forums, and empowering them through a web presence that changes to mirror how they identify themselves.

 An asterisk is a symbol that writers use after a word or phrase to refer readers to an annotation for additional information.
 This omitted information—usually found at the bottom of the page in question—gives readers a more detailed and nuanced understanding of the presented matter.
 At Kind, we think every person’s name should come with an asterisk.
 After all, each of us is more than appears in a single word.
 Each of us is more than a name, more than a pronoun, more than a look, more than a person others choose to define us as.
 Each of us is special in our own unique way.